iid-ulaval/FIJO-dataset/README.md

 # French Insurance Job Offer dataset

-This repository references the raw and annotated insurance job offer data presented in **!!!
-TODO !!!: CITER L'ARTICLE**.
-The data is available [here](https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP3/CHUEJM).
+This repository references the raw and annotated insurance job offer data presented in [“FIJO”: a French Insurance Soft Skill Detection Dataset](URL).

+The data is available for download [here](https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP3/CHUEJM).

 ## About the dataset